NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration: NucleiML

+\modification{NucleiML (NML) is a neural network-based framework designed to emulate the predictions of the RMF model while improving computational speed and preserving close agreement with the underlying model.} As illustrated in Fig.\ref{flowchart}, the NML algorithm follows a two-step implementation process.
+Firstly, an input set of NMPs and a nucleus $^A$X$_Z$ are classified into two of categories: \textit{admissible} and \textit{Non-admissible}.
+The classes are determined from the behavior of the inputs.
+The \textit{admissible} class is the input category which is determined to yield convergent results for finite nuclear properties.
+The \textit{non-admissible} inputs are those that do not yield a valid set of coupling parameters, convergent FN properties or FN properties that are within 20\% of the experimentally determined values.

-In the second step, a neural network regressor is employed for calculating the predicted binding energies and charge radii of $^A$X$_Z$, for those inputs categorized \textit{Convergent} by the NML classifier.
+In the second step, a neural network regressor is employed for calculating the predicted binding energies and charge radii of $^A$X$_Z$, for those inputs categorized \textit{admissible} by the NML classifier.
 The neural networks are built and trained using the python packages of \textit{Tensorflow}\cite{tensorflow2015-whitepaper} and \textit{Keras}\cite{chollet2015keras}.

 A crucial step in optimizing the performance of the neural network is the hyper-parameter estimation.
 This is done by conducting a grid search to optimize the number of layers, neurons per layer, and training epochs.
-For this purpose, we use the Sklearn and Scikeras packages\cite{scikit-learn} to identify the optimal configuration of hyperparameters that minimize losses while maximizing accuracy.
-Table \ref{tab:hyperparameters} summarises the hyper-parameters determined by the grid search for the classifier as well as the regressor neural networks.
-Appendix \ref{app_neural} details the hardware specifications and other configurations.
+For this purpose, we use the Sklearn and \modification{SciKeras} packages\cite{scikit-learn} to identify the optimal configuration of hyperparameters, that minimize losses while maximizing accuracy, by iterating over a grid of all possible hyperparameters.

+Different hyperparameters are usually employed to capture the diverse patterns of the underlying model.
+In this study, we primarily vary three hyperparameters while keeping the others fixed.
+The number of training epochs is chosen to balance efficiency with accuracy, preventing both underfitting from too few epochs and overfitting from an excessively large number.
+The depth of the network (number of layers) and the number of neurons per layer are selected to capture the necessary model complexity and data variability, while also controlling computational cost.
+The learning rate controls the speed and stability during the optimization of weights in training.
+Table \ref{tab:hyperparameters} summarizes the hyper-parameters determined by the grid search for the NML classifier and regressor.
+Further discussion on the significance of other hyperparameters, along with additional hardware specifications are provided in \ref{app_neural}.